bruceMug/airquality_recommender/README.md

 The model training process involved steps, such as feature selection, encoding categorical features, and splitting the dataset into training (70%) and testing sets (30%).

+After the training, the models didn’t quite perform well.
+So, in-order to improve the accuracy, techniques like hyperparameter tuning and optimization had to be employed for the high performing algorithms.

 Hyperparameter tuning for the Random Forest Classifier was performed using the Random Search CV method, resulting in optimal parameters of 156 estimators and a maximum depth of 15.
 For the decision tree tuning, we used the gridsearchCV with two sets of hyperparameters in which case the best parameters were ‘entropy’ as criterion, max depth of 30 and min samples split as 15.

 ## Results
 Upon evaluating the models, the Decision Tree model achieved an accuracy of 0.88.
 Its classification report exhibited varying precision, recall, and f1-score values, reflecting a range of 0.40 to 1.00 for different classes.
 The tuned Random Forest Classifier attained an accuracy of 0.8911, demonstrating the efficacy of the machine learning approach.

 The confusion matrices for the models are shown below:

 Decision Tree Classifier Confusion Matrix
 ![decision tree confusion matrix](https://github.com/bruceMug/airquality_recommender/blob/main/static/images/decision%20tree.png)

 Random Forest Classifier Confusion Matrix